 API Enabledwith a green tick next to it.
 If it is not enabled, then enable it.

-The integration setup will next give you instructions on how to authorize Home Assistant to access your account and Calendars.
+The integration setup will next give you instructions to enter the Application Credentials (OAuth Client ID and Client Secret) and authorize Home Assistant to access your account and Calendars.

 The first step shows a link and a code.